dnaveenr/big_cat_classifier/README.md

 1. Snow leopard
 1. Tiger

-The tiger and lion are comparitively easier to identify but lets see how the model performs and hopefully help me in recognizing these Big Cats better.
+### Results

+The model gets an accuracy of 91% on the validation set, the model does get confused between the leopard and jaugar categories.